argoproj-labs/hera/docs/walk-through/workflow-features.md

 # Workflow Features

-This section signposts some more Workflow features found in Argo, but are beyond the scope of the Walk Through.
+This section signposts some more Workflow features found in Argo, which are beyond the scope of the Walk Through.

 ## Workflow-Level Lifecycle Hooks